Will my insurance rates go up if I report a crash?

 As long as you were not in any way at fault, insurance companies in Washington cannot raise your rates.

 I commonly am asked this question by people who are fault-free in automobile crashes.

 Use Your Required Insurance Policy After Accident

 It is required by law that everyone in Washington and Oregon maintain an insurance policy.
-They have an idea that they should make claims only through the other driver's insurance.
-Meanwhile, they have medical bills piling up, there car is unfixed, they cannot get in a rental, the other driver's insurance company is requesting that they make a recorded statement, and they don't know what to do.
+People who have been involved in an accident have an idea that they should make claims only through the other driver's insurance.
+Meanwhile, they have medical bills piling up, their car is unfixed, they cannot get in a rental, the other driver's insurance company is requesting that they make a recorded statement, and they don't know what to do.

 Virtually everyone would agree that a person should not be punished for being injured through no fault of their own.
-Fortunately, the Washington State Legislature is an agreement.
+Fortunately, the Washington State Legislature is in an agreement.
 One of the ways that insurance carriers adjust rates in Washington is by viewing the person's driver's abstract.
 When the insurance company looks at a driving abstract, it is unlawful for them to consider motor vehicle collisions where the person applying for insurance was not at-fault when adjusting rates.
 RCW 46.52.130(2)(e)(iii).